pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

 Loading the translation
 -----------------------

 Extracting and marking the translatable strings in PsyNet are the same as for any other Python script.
-For jinja templates (HTML files), you can use:
+For Jinja2 templates (HTML files), you can use:

 ::